-This Master of Science in Strategic Brand Communication (MS SBC) degree is an online program jointly sponsored by the Charles H. Sandage Department of Advertising in the College of Media and the Department of Business Administration in the College of Business.
-The degree program will launch in January 2017 and graduates from this program receive the MS SBC degree awarded by the Graduate College.
+This Master of Science in Strategic Brand Communication (MS SBC) degree is an online program jointly sponsored by the Charles H. Sandage Department of Advertising in the College of Media and the Department of Business Administration in the Gies College of Business.
+The degree program launched in December 2016 and graduates from this program receive the MS SBC degree awarded by the Graduate College.
 Strategic Brand Communication (SBC) is a data-driven, purposeful conversation with a brand’s stakeholders.
 SBC combines traditional advertising practices with contemporary business thinking that pertains to delivering consistent, meaningful messages to consumers.
 In so doing, SBC seeks to integrate multiple consumer contact points that occur through the purchase of commercial messages in paid, earned, and owned media to deliver persuasive and impactful statements about brands and companies.

-This management process integrates all aspects of marketing communications such as advertising, public relations, personal selling, social media, sales promotion, and direct marketing.
-Such integration impacts a firm’s business-to-business, marketing channel, customer-focused, and internally directed communications.
+This management process integrates all aspects of strategic brand marketing communications such as advertising, public relations, digital media, social media, promotion, and revenue development marketing.
+Such integration impacts a firm’s business-to-business, marketing channel, customer-focused, and strategic integrated communications.

-The MS SBC degree program is designed for current working professionals with at least two years full-time experience in their field.
-The proposed program is designed to be completed in 15 months.
+The MS SBC degree program is designed for working professionals.
+The proposed online program is designed to be completed in 15 months.
 The curriculum will prepare students to: be strategic leaders in an ever-changing global media environment; be analytic and integrative thinkers; be effective brand communicators and managers; respond agilely to new technologies, emerging media, new demographics, and market trends; be team-oriented in their approach to management and communications; and be prepared to continue to learn as the media environment evolves.

 |32 Minimum 500-level Hours Required Overall|